-3. The problem of event delivery
+3 The problem of event delivery

 The event delivery problem is one of routing events to clients based on the type of events that clients are interested in.
 Events need to be relayed through the broker network prior to being delivered to clients.
 The dissemination process should efficiently deliver events to the destinations, which could be internal or external to the event.
 In the latter case the system needs to compute the destination lists pertaining to the event.
 The system merely acts as a conduit to efficiently route the events from the issuing client to the interested clients.
 A simple approach would be to route all events to all clients, and have the clients discard those events that they are not interested in.
-This approach places a heavy strain on network resources - under conditions of high load and increasing selectivity by the clients, the number of events that a client discards would far exceed the number of events it is actually interested in.
-This scheme increases the latency associated with the reception of real time events at the client due to the cumulation of queuing delays associated with the uninteresting/flooded events.
+This approach would however place a strain on network resources.
+Under conditions of high load and increasing selectivity by the clients, the number of events that a client discards would far exceed the number of events it is actually interested in.
+This scheme also affects the latency associated with the reception of real time events at the client.
+The increase in latency is due to the cumulation of queuing delays associated with the uninteresting/flooded events.
 The system thus needs to be very selective of the kinds of events that it routes to a client.